 Amazon is bringing out the big guns — metaphorically speaking — when it comes to counterfeit products.
-They just launched a new program, called Project Zero, which allows for brands to take down counterfeit goods and listings on their own, without jumping through corporate hoops.
+They just launched a new program, called Project Zero, which allows brands to take down counterfeit goods and listings on their own, without jumping through corporate hoops.
 Instead of taking days, now a brand can remove the fake products immediately.
-While it is currently an invite only program, it is clear this is an initiative that couldn’t come soon enough.
+While it is currently an invite-only program, it is clear this is an initiative that couldn’t come soon enough.

 As a consumer, there is nothing quite like getting your hands on the new beauty product you have been obsessing over — especially those beauty buys that were a little bit of a splurge.
 Hey, no shame.
 You treated yourself.
 You deserve it.
 It’s basically self-care.